atmaivancevic/structuralVariantResources/README.md

 [Circos](http://circos.ca/): A software package for visualizing data and information in a circular layout.
 [Krzywinski et al 2009, Genome Research](https://genome.cshlp.org/content/early/2009/06/15/gr.092759.109.abstract).

-[Pairoscope](http://pairoscope.sourceforge.net/): A quick and simple diagrams indicating the relationship of paired end sequencing reads.
+[Pairoscope](http://pairoscope.sourceforge.net/): Quick and simple diagrams indicating the relationship of paired end sequencing reads.
 It functions by displaying multiple genomic regions, their read depth at each base in the region and arcs within or between regions to indicate pairing information.
 [David Larson 2010, SourceForge](http://pairoscope.sourceforge.net/).

 [Savant](http://genomesavant.com/p/savant/index): A next-generation genome browser designed for the latest generation of genome data.
 [Fuime et al 2010, Bioinformatics](https://academic.oup.com/bioinformatics/article/26/16/1938/217890).